landoncayia/CS120-project-2/README.md

 ##### Test 4
 `2, Dr. Seuss`
 Selects the option to search by author, should not find this author.
+##### Test 5
+`2, J.K.
+Rowling`
+Selects the option to search by author, should find multiple books by this author and display them all.
+This is meant to test the capability to find substrings with the search function and to check whether multiple results can be displayed.
+##### Test 6
+`1, The Hunger Games`
+Selects the option to search by title, should find this book (checking first index).
+##### Test 7
+`1, Fifty Shades Darker`
+Selects the option to search by title, should find this book (checking last index).
+##### Test 8
+`1, 1984`
+Selects the option to search by title, should find this book (checking a numerical title).
+##### Test 9
+`1, the hunger`
+Selects the option to search by title, should find this book.
+This is meant to test the capability to find substrings and tests lower case searches.

 #### `checkIn` and `checkOut` functions
 ##### Test 1